 A greenhouse gas (GHG) is a gas that absorbs and traps heat in the atmosphere.

-Since it represents the largest share of GHG emissions, it’s tempting to speak of carbon dioxide as if it’s the only GHG.
-In fact, there are a lot more, listed here:
+Since it represents the largest share of GHG emissions, it’s tempting to speak of carbon dioxide as if it’s the only greenhouse gas, but there are many more:

 - Water vapor